nod-ai/SHARK-TestSuite/e2eshark/README.md

 #### Adding test in framework pytorch
-Let us say you wanted to add a new test to the framework "pytorch" to test maxpool  i.e. start with pytorch model of maxpool, use run of the model as reference gold output and compare IREE compiled output on your target backend.
+Let us say you wanted to add a new test to the framework "pytorch" to test maxpool  i.e. start with pytorch model of maxpool, use run of the model as reference gold output and compare that with IREE compiled output on your target backend.

 First google pytorch maxpool and read about the corresponding behavior of